manu72/simtune/README.md

 ### Stage 4: Multiple user accounts

 - Secure account creation and login.
-- Each user has isolated storage and their own fine-tuned authors.
+- Each user has isolated storage and their own domain expert models.
 - Bring-your-own-key support for provider APIs.
+- Shared knowledge bases with permission management.

 ### Stage 5: Production ready UI/UX

-- Full author dashboard with progress tracking and dataset versioning.
+- Full domain expert dashboard with progress tracking and knowledge base versioning.
-- Job queueing, monitoring, and error handling.
+- Job queueing, monitoring, and error handling for document processing and fine-tuning.
 - Export, backup, and delete-my-data options.
+- Knowledge base analytics and domain expertise metrics.
 - Observability and cost management tools.

 ---